-To solve this problem and boost your conversion, you can either offer a free shipping on all products or choose the category of product eligible for free shipping.
+To solve this problem and boost your conversion, you can either offer free shipping on all products or choose the category of products eligible for free shipping.
 Research by ReadyCloud revealed that shoppers are ready to spend more when free shipping is included at checkout.

 The second issue that can cause cart abandonment is when there are lots of steps in checking out.
 You can solve this problem by reducing the time to complete the checkout. here, you can use a short form or a long prefilled form.
 The faster and easier it is for them to check out, the better for your conversion.